 Some make up fanatics advocate for tackling the wing first.
 In theory, this makes it easier to then day the rest of the liner from that.

-8. Mistakes are part of the process: tricks of the trade
+8. Accept that mistakes are part of the process

 Don't be afraid of making mistakes along the way and remember, concealer is your friend.
 Highlight a sharp wing or erase mistakes by using a flat brush or a Q-tip loaded with concealer.